 Six Easy and Simple Habits To Keep Your Life In Balance14 comments

 Do you ever feel overwhelmed by the amount of tasks calling you at the start of every day?
 Like even making a dent is monumentally daunting?
-You either throw your hands up, immobilized, or run yourself ragged trying to keep up?
+Do you throw your hands up, immobilized?
+Want some simple habits to keep up without running ragged?

 I’ve been there.
 Uttering to myself, “There is not enough time, there is not enough time…” as I spill my tea all over my work clothes as I am walking out the door.
 I was flustered and frustrated and this made it all worse.
 Who has time for that?